Starlink is the massively ambitious satellite internet constellation run by SpaceX.

-Unlike most previous satellite internet systems that rely on just a handful of massive satellites in fixed geostationary orbit 22,236 miles over the equator, Starlink is designed to utilize a constellation of thousands of small low-earth-orbit (LEO) satellites capable of higher speeds and much lower latencies than traditional satellites are capable of.
+Unlike most previous satellite internet systems, which rely on just a handful of massive satellites in fixed geostationary orbit 22,236 miles above the equator, Starlink is designed to utilize a constellation of thousands of small low-earth-orbit (LEO) satellites, capable of higher speeds and much lower latencies than traditional satellites.

-Our most up-to-date information on Starlink and utilizing Starlink for connectivity in a boat or RV, is in our dedicated guide linked below.
+Our most up-to-date information on Starlink, plans, and utilizing Starlink for connectivity in a boat or RV is in our dedicated guide linked below.
 This Gear Center entry covers the specifications for Starlink hardware.

 Which Starlink Dish Should I Choose